rrthomas/beetle/README.md

 ## Use

-Run `beetle` (see `beetle --help` and `debugger.pdf` for documentation).
+Run `beetle` (see `beetle --help` and `shell.pdf` for documentation).
 If you have `rlwrap`, you can run `beetlei` instead to get readline support.

 ### Demo: Hello, world!

-In `demo/hello.txt` is a command file for the debugger that demonstrates its use as a crude assembler.
+In `demo/hello.txt` is a command file for the shell that demonstrates its use as a crude assembler.
 Run the following commands to see it in action:

 ```
 beetle < demo/hello.txt